-Five (5) military-spouse pharmacist licensure applications requested application fee waiver and temporary license in FY2022-23.
-Four (4) were eligible for, and received, the fee waiver and temporary license.
-One (1) applicant was not eligible for the fee waiver and temporary license.
+Eight (8) pharmacist licensure applicants requested the military-spouse application fee waiver and temporary license in FY2023-24.
+Seven (7) were eligible for, and received, the fee waiver and temporary license.
+One (1) applicant was not eligible for the fee waiver and temporary license because the applicant's spouse was not an active member of the armed forces.

-45 pharmacy technician registration applicants requested the military-spouse fee waiver in FY2022-23.
-Ten (10) were eligible for, and received, the fee waiver.
+79 pharmacy technician registration applicants requested the military-spouse fee waiver in FY2023-24.
+Six (6) were eligible for, and received, the fee waiver.
 No temporary registrations issued because, once a pharmacy technician registration application is approved, the technician is immediately eligible to practice as a technician.
 There is no required examination.
-35 applicants were not eligible for the fee waiver.
+73 applicants were not eligible for the fee waiver because they were not trained, and had not practiced, as pharmacy technicians.

-Note: These numbers include applicants who sought temporary licensure under the federal Military Spouse Licensing Relief Act, which became effective in January 2023.
+Note: These numbers include applicants who sought temporary licensure under the federal Military Spouse Licensing Relief Act.